 All AGMA Staff, including its Counsels, Executives and Business Representatives, receive training on the legal and contractual prohibitions against sexual harassment.
 We stand with and support our courageous members who have come forward as part of #MeToo.
 By encouraging our members to speak out, as well as by providing representation, counseling and support, we will continue to help create a culture where our members can rehearse and perform in an environment free of harassment and discrimination.
 AGMA’s highly trained staff can only assist you if they know a problem exists.
 We rely upon our members coming forward to report harassment and discrimination, so that AGMA is in the best position to help tackle these issues in your workplace.

 Negotiations with Employers

-AGMA has been negotiating meaningful harassment prevention provisions in all of our collective bargaining agreements.
-These provisions require our signatory companies to deal proactively with harassment in the workplace, and establish policies and practices that, at a minimum, comply with local, state, and federal law.
+AGMA is negotiating meaningful harassment prevention provisions in all of our collective bargaining agreements.
+These provisions require our signatory companies to deal proactively with harassment in the workplace and to establish policies and practices that, at a minimum, comply with local, state, and federal law.

 We also have been attempting to negotiate contract language that allows AGMA to play a more active role in preventing and addressing harassment.
 We are seeking to strengthen employer harassment policies and ensure meaningful harassment prevention training.
 We have amended our Guest Artist Agreement to